odonnell31/PyTrainer/README.md

 # PyTrainer
- create a training plan for strength and endurance with python
+ create a training plan for strength, speed, and endurance with python